-B. Indicated Energy Efficiency Sellers' Midstream and Upstream Programs Do Not Meet the Requirement of Addressing Energy Consumption at End Use Customer Locations.
+B. Indicated Energy Efficiency Sellers' Submitted Midstream and Upstream Programs Do Not Meet the Requirement of Addressing Energy Consumption at End Use Customer Locations.

-Indicated Energy Efficiency Seller's midstream and upstream programs do not cause changes in end use customer behavior, purchasing decisions or cause reductions in energy consumption beyond what they otherwise would have.
+Indicated Energy Efficiency Seller's midstream and upstream programs do not cause reductions in energy consumption.
 The PJM OA defines an EE resource as a project designed to achieve a continuous reduction in electric energy consumption at the End-Use Customer's retail site.
-In its 2017 decision in Advanced Energy Economy, FERC held that EE resources in PJM are "by definition, composed of retail customer actions that reduce load."
-Indicated Energy Efficiency Seller's midstream and upstream programs are not characterized by the requisite element of being associated with end use customers.
-These programs instead aggregate sales data of products that end use customers independently made the decision to purchase, claim to own the associated capacity rights and submit this data to PJM to support its participation in PJM's Capacity Market.
+In its 2017 decision in Advanced Energy Economy, FERC held that EE resources in PJM are "by definition, composed of retail customer actions that reduce load."36 Indicated Energy Efficiency Sellers' midstream and upstream programs do not establish a causal or contractual link between Sellers' actions, the actual retail sale of devices like light bulbs, the actual use of any devices by specific customers, or any actual reductions in energy usage.